How we see Hudson College

 The 50-page review of Hudson College is part of our series of in-depth accounts of Canada's leading private schools.
 It provides a unique and objective perspective on the school's academics, programs, culture, and community.

 "Hudson is a place where you can be yourself.
-Situated on a quiet midtown campus, our school has provided a balanced education since 2003 and reflects the diversity of Toronto.
-Starting with a Reggio Emilia-inspired program to engage children’s innate curiosity, our Lower School offers an experiential, collaborative learning environment.
-We promote strong foundational skills in math, language and science, complemented by a curricular approach that interweaves critical thinking, the arts, health and fitness, character education, and community service.
-The Upper School’s three-semester system carries on this tradition of balance, with students focusing on fewer subjects at a time for deeper learning.
-Daily guided study periods in the first two semesters allow students to seek support during class hours, participate actively in school life, and make time for personal pursuits.
-Hudson introduces age-appropriate technology and platforms at every level, with robotics and coding from Grade 2 and a 1:1 laptop program from Grade 9.
+For over 20 years, we have served a diverse community of families from across Toronto.
+Our Lower School offers an experiential, collaborative learning environment, starting with a Reggio Emilia-inspired program to nurture children’s innate curiosity.
+We promote strong foundational skills in math, language and science, complemented by a curricular approach that interweaves critical thinking, fine arts, health and fitness, character education, and service.
+Our Upper School’s three-semester system carries on this tradition of balance, with students focusing on fewer subjects at a time for deeper learning.
+Guided study periods over two semesters allow students to seek support during school hours while participating actively in sports, clubs, and activities.
+We introduce age-appropriate technology and platforms at every level, with robotics and coding from Grade 2 and a 1:1 laptop program from Grade 9.
 Extracurricular activities include SSAF competitive sports, wide-ranging clubs from chess to creative writing, camp weeks, and field trips.
-Hudson teachers are caring mentors, coaches and leaders, and our smaller class sizes ensure that every student receives the attention needed to grow their confidence and unique strengths."
+With smaller class sizes, our dedicated teachers can help students to build academic confidence, take on new challenges, and explore personal strengths and interests.
+Every student’s journey is important as we prepare graduates to define their own path and success."

 This information is not available.